Macron hosts talks on how to keep fighting jihadists in Sahel | Law-Order

 ALSO READ

-South African scientists will study link between COVID variants and untreated HIV
+Health News Roundup: South African scientists will study link between COVID variants and untreated HIV; Drug distributors, J&J to pay $590 million to settle U.S. tribes' opioid claims and more

-Undeterred by Mali junta, France opens door for more support to coastal West African states
+Maha: Nigerian man held with cocaine worth Rs 44.8 lakh in Thane